Name: Keith Coleman

 24 May 2009

-Middlesbrough were in the relegation zone, and needed to win to give themselves hope of avoiding the drop to the second tier, but despite Gary O'Neil's second half equaliser, they were unable to claim the result they required and went down to the Championship.
+Middlesbrough were in the relegation zone, and needed to win to give themselves hope of avoiding the drop to the second tier, but despite Gary O'Neil's second-half equaliser, they were unable to claim the result they required and went down to the Championship.

-The Hammers established a 33rd minute lead through Carlton Cole, and recovered from that second half blow from O'Neil - now a West Ham player of course - to take all three points thanks to Junior Stanlslas.
+The Hammers established a 33rd-minute lead through Carlton Cole, and recovered from that second half blow from O'Neil - a future West Ham player - to take all three points thanks to Junior Stanislas.

 It meant that Gianfranco Zola's men ended with 51 points from their 38 games, enough to secure ninth position in the Premier League table.

 1947 Manchester City 2-0 West Ham United (Division Two)

 2009 West Ham United 2-1 Middlesbrough (Premier League)

 Played 2, Won 1, Drawn 0, Lost 1, Scored 2, Conceded 3